 If I am age 50 or older, can I make a catch-up contribution to my IRA?

-If you are age 50 or older by the end of the calendar year, you may contribute an additional $1,000 to your Traditional or Roth IRA for that calendar year.
+If you are age 50 or older, you may contribute an additional $1,100 for 2026 tax year to your Traditional or Roth IRA for that calendar year.

 What should I do if my IRA contribution exceeded the maximum amount allowed?